adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 The major problem associated with the adoption of template engines by web developers is the 'learning another language' block and 'Template engines are slow'.
 Twig is pretty much fast in the sense that it processes your templates not on every 'run' but only when a template have been modified (well , only if you disable an option called `auto_reload`) and loading a cached template is just an internal call to the cached `PHP` class (yes, cached templates are stored in raw `PHP`) .

+Even if a template engine requires you learn another language, IMO, i do think it's worthwhile as the knowledge extends to every other (modern) engine.
+For example, this blog was built with [Jekyll](http://jekyllrb.com) which uses liquid for it's templating, I haven't even checked out the latter's docs and i still am yet to lose my way!!.

  {% raw %}

  Twig for instance has only three tags ;

  * `{{ }}` : Used to print out data or the result of an expression.
  * `{% %}` : Used to perform expressions such as loops,if/else and the likes.
  * `{# #}` : Used to make comments.
-It's behavior is a little different as the commented section isn't rendered in the browser.
-But i do think it's nice as i can leave a **todo message** in my template if necessary.
+It's behavior is a little different from standard `HTML` comment blocks as the former isn't rendered in the browser.
+But i do think it's nice as i can leave a **todo message** in my template (without getting it to spill out) if necessary.

 {% endraw %}